 The second reason why mortgage rates are not lower is that there is little to no interest (pun intended) among mortgage lenders to lower rates even further.
 They have all the business they can handle right now and also they don’t want everyone who just did a loan in the last six months to refinance.

-The Mortgage Backed Securities market will be focused on these reports and what they say about the economy.
-A stronger than expected report might push mortgage rates higher, and weaker than expected report will help keep current mortgage rates somewhat stable.
+The Mortgage-Backed Securities market will be focused on these reports and what they say about the economy.
+A stronger than expected report might push mortgage rates higher, and a weaker than expected report will help keep current mortgage rates somewhat stable.

 It’s unlikely that any of these reports will push mortgage rates lower since current mortgage rates are near their must-year lows.